Intermesh/docker-groupoffice/README.md

 Group-Office is an open source groupware system.
 More information can be found at https://www.group-office.com.

-I recommend using this with docker-compose.
+I recommend using this with docker compose.

-Using docker-compose
+Using docker compose
 --------------------

 Clone this repository and run from inside the directory:

 ````````````````````
-docker-compose up -d
+docker compose up -d
 ````````````````````

 Then launch your browser to http://localhost:9000 and the Group-Office installer should appear.